Table of Contents

 What is CHIRP in a fish finder?

-CHIRP technology in fish sonar devices is a breakthrough.
+CHIRP technology in ice fishing fish sonar devices is a breakthrough.
 It has greatly improved sonar performance.
 CHIRP sonar sends a signal of varying frequencies.
 Traditional sonar sends a pulse of single-frequency sounds.
 This range lets the fish finder pick out fine details.
 It gives better target separation and sharper fish arches.

 Therefore, fishermen may interpret fish of different sizes and shapes.
 They may also locate fish near structures or the bottom.
 The technology improves signal processing.
 It allows viewing images underwater.
-This boosts fishing trip success rates.
+This boosts freshwater fishing trip success rates.

 Also, CHIRP reduces clutter and noise.
 It improves imaging.
 This makes it easier to tell bait fish from game fish.
 The improvements have helped detect fish at various depths, from small estuaries to distant offshore waters.